143 New Britain Avenue

 Plainville, CT 06062

-On Tuesdays & Wednesdays we open at 4pm for dine-in and take out.
-But our Gift Shop opens at noon for Gift Cards & holiday gifts.
-We are available by phone 2 hours prior to our posted opening time.
+Closed Mondays.
+Tuesday & Wednesday open at 4pm.
+We are available by phone 2 hours prior to our opening time.
 If on a phone, tap MORE for our hours.
+We do not take reservations, all seating is first-come, first-served.

 The building is erected as a large house and tavern.
 This is the same year that George Washington was inaugurated as the first president of the United States.